semiprime/pygenda/docs/Development.md

 Building clipboard library
 --------------------------
 This is a small C library required for cutting/copying entries.
 Built automatically with `./setup.py install`.
-Tested on Gemini, but probably needs fixing for other Linux distributions/Windows/MacOS.
-To build and copy to the correct location:
+Tested on Gemini and Slackware, and probably works on other Linux distributions; might need tweaking for Windows/MacOS/BSD/other.
+To build by hand and copy to the correct location in the source tree:

     cd csrc
+    cmake .
     make
     make cp